Skip to Content

 • Many households stream their videos via Amazon and use Alexa as a voice-controlled search engine – via APIs.

 The development of new services, business models and features is much easier in an IT landscape characterized by API interfaces.
 Companies are thus prepared for the future in the long term and more attractive for employees, partners and customers.
-However, the prerequisite for the efficient use of APIs is always professional API management.
+However, the prerequisite for the efficient use of APIs is the ability to integrate with APIs with professional API management.

 Cross-industry competitive advantages thanks to the use of APIs